rcmdnk/homebrew-file/README.md

 ```

 **brew-wrap** wraps original `brew` command
-for an automatic update of Brewfile when you execute
+for an automatic update of **Brewfile** when you execute
 such `brew install` or `brew uninstall`.

-## Simple Usage
+## Use local Brewfile

+By default, **Brewfile** is **/usr/local/Library/Brewfile**.

-* If you don't have Brewfile
+If you don't have **Brewfile**, first do:

-Initialize your Brewfile by:

     $ brew file init

-You can see your Brewfile by:
+You can check your package list by:

-    $ cat /usr/local/Library/Brewfile
+    $ brew file edit

-* If you already have Brewfile
+If you already have **Brewfile**, then copy it to

-Copy your Brewfile to /usr/local/Library/Brewfile, and do:
+**/usr/local/Library/Brewfile**
+and install packages listed in **Brewfile** by:

     $ brew file install

+After that, you need to do only normal `brew` commands, like `brew install` or `brew uninstall`.
+After each commands, **Brewfile** is updated automatically
+if you set `brew-wrap` as above.

+When you get new Mac, copy
+**/usr/local/Library/Brewfile** to new Mac
+and just do:

+    $ brew file install

+## use Dropbox (or any online storage) for Brewfile management

+### Set Brewfile place

+You can set the place of Brewfile by using environment variable like:

+    export HOMEBREW_BREWFILE=~/Dropbox/Brewfile

+Then, you can use Brewfile as same as original Brewfile place.

+In this case, when you have new Mac,
+set `HOMEBREW_BREWFILE` and synchronize the file with a online storage service,
+then do:

+    $ brew file install

+If you are using multiple Mac in the same time,
+it is good to have a cron job like

+    30 12 * * * brew file install

+This command installs new package which was installed in another Mac.

 ## Use GitHub (or any git repository) for Brewfile management

-Set a git repository by:
+### Setup a repository

+First create the repository with file named **Brwefile**.

+If you use GitHub, you can make it with brew-file:

     $ brew file set_repo